 Revision Rhinoplasty in Seattle Washington

 Revision rhinoplasty involves an additional surgery performed on the nasal anatomy and structure of the nose to accomplish additional improvement in the appearance of the nose.
-The nose is composed of 2 nasal bones, 2 upper lateral cartilages and 2 lower lateral cartilages in addition to the skin soft tissue envelope and the nasal septum.
+The nose is comprised of 2 nasal bones, 2 upper lateral cartilages and 2 lower lateral cartilages in addition to the skin soft tissue envelope and the nasal septum.
 A revision rhinoplasty involves making the required changes to the nose to give the patient a very natural-appearing result.
 Revision Rhinoplasty is much harder than a primary rhinoplasty due to the fact that there is scar tissue present, and there have been previous alterations to the anatomy of the nose.
 Many times, those changes are not apparent to the surgeon until the actual procedure is performed.
 Experienced rhinoplasty surgeons usually have a surgical plan outlined prior to placing this patient’s asleep under general anesthesia.
 All rhinoplasty procedures at The Seattle Rhinoplasty Center are performed under general anesthesia by Board certified physician anesthesiologists for patient safety and comfort.